 Ragi Mudde or Ragi Ball is a staple from Karnataka and Rayalaseema Region of Andhra Pradesh.
 It is basically a soft ball made using ragi flour or Finger millet flour and it can be served with spicy non veg curries or dal.

 Some people makes these with only Ragi Flour but I like to make Ragi Mudde with rice added to it.
 Ragi Mudde with chicken curry is a staple in the villages of Karnataka and so is Ragi Mudde and Mutton Curry.

 These are super healthy side to serve with any spicy curry.
 I am surprised that they tasted so good that even my picky little eater enjoyed them with a drizzle of ghee on top.
 To prepare Ragi Mudde, you have to add the ragi flour in boiling water and the mixture is then cooked until it thickens.

 If the mixture becomes too thick, you can keep watering it until it reaches a soft consistency.
 You can skip adding rice if you want it even more healthier but eating Mudde with only Ragi flour is a little tricky and not everyone can be comfortable with the taste.
-To take your call and try out this recipe.
+To take your call and try out this recipe to make Ragi Ball.

 - Ragi has high amount of calcium and vit D which helps in making stronger bones.

 - It helps in bringing down the cholesterol level.

 - It is an excellent source of natural iron.